 One news site would not allow access with Winston installed, until I whitelisted the URL and allowed ads to showGearBrain

-What's nice about Winston is the control you get, and in the extension you can actively choose to have fingerprinting, cookies and your location blocked — or per each site, you can turn these off by just toggling the button.
+What's nice about Winston is the control you get, and in the extension you can actively choose to have fingerprinting, cookies and your location blocked completely— or for individual sites.
+And you can make these choices with a simple click.

 Other examples?
 I was constantly signed out of Gmail, and Winston initially blocked all of my newsletters.
 It was not a big deal, I just gave Winston permission to read them.
 Winston will warn you that giving a site access is a privacy problem.
 But you're going to have to take on some of these to adequately use the internet for certain kinds of work and research.
 What this action really did tell me, however, is how much I'm being tracked while online.
 As in, all the time.
 Did I suspect that?
 Yes.
 Was it daunting to see it in real-time.
 Yes.